rafasf/rafasf-page/content/blog/find-pending-work-with-command-line.md

 +++

-Recently I came across a bit of manual work for provisioning new instances in AWS, given a few constrains like:
+Recently I came across a bit of manual work for provisioning new instances in AWS.
+Given the set of contrainst it end-up being an interesting journey with the company of command line utilities.

-* No permission to create new instances
-* No permission to control the load balancer

-Since it was necessary to rely on another person to create the instances and send the IP address over I accumulated a number of address which mapped to specific applications and environments.
+The information available was a bunch of instance IPs and names, which correlates to specific applications and environments.
+With a little bit of mapping this was the result:

-The first instances had scripts executed against them as soon as I got hold of it since I was eager to test out the changes, as more instances were being created there was a need to keep track of which one needed to be worked and which one was already done.

-That's when I end-up with a list of servers available:

 ```
 10.0.0.1 development app-one